rasmus-kirk/halo/documents/thesis/03-plonk/04-custom-gates.md

 #### Addition, Subtraction, Multiplication, Negation

-For completeness, we include the witness tables for field addition, subtraction, multiplication and negation even though they are part of vanilla-Plonk:
+For completeness, we include the witness tables for field addition, subtraction, multiplication and negation even though they are part of vanilla Plonk as originally defined in the Plonk paper[@plonk]:

 **Addition:**